Residential Life Policies

 - Apartment options

-Students interested in receiving additional information or exploring these housing options should contact Ryan Blevins, Assistant Dean of Students for Residential Life.
+Students interested in receiving additional information or exploring these housing options should contact Ryan Blevins, Associate Dean.

 Smoking is prohibited in all student residences, including residence hall rooms, student apartments, common areas of residence halls, floor lounges, kitchens, computer labs, recreation rooms, and lobbies.